The Florida Bar

 The Governmental Affairs Office of The Florida Bar administers the legislative program for the Bar.
-The office is staffed by Paul Hill, General Counsel and Joni Wussler, his assistant.
+The office is staffed by Booter Imhof, general counsel, and Joni Wussler, his assistant.
 Their primary functions include: coordination of the legislative and political activities of The Florida Bar and various sub-groups; staffing the Legislation Committee; advising elected leaders and outside consultants on various governmental issues; and serving as general information resources to all members of The Florida Bar on legislative and political matters.
-In addition, legislative counsel and advisors are retained to advocate the official positions of The Florida Bar in the legislature.
+In addition, legislative counsel and advisers are retained to advocate the official positions of The Florida Bar in the Legislature.

 Every proposal for a legislative position must be reviewed and considered by the Legislation Committee.
-The committee meets prior to Board of Governors meetings, usually on Thursday afternoons.
-In order for proposals to be placed on the committee’s agenda, a Legislative Position Request Form must be submitted to the Governmental Affairs Office at least 21 days prior to the meeting of the committee.
+The committee meets before Board of Governors meetings, usually on Thursday afternoons.
+In order for proposals to be placed on the committee’s agenda, a Legislative Position Request Form must be submitted to the Governmental Affairs Office at least 21 days before the meeting of the committee.

-Standing Board Policy 9.50(c) requires a section or committee to circulate its legislative proposals to other sections or committees that may have an interest in the matter prior to the presentation of the request to the Legislation Committee.
-In order to assure that all interested parties have an opportunity to comment on the proposal, the Legislative Position Request Form specifically requires a listing of the groups (both inside and outside the Bar) from whom your section or committee has solicited comments.
+Standing Board Policy 9.50(d) requires a section or committee to circulate its legislative proposals to other sections or committees that may have an interest in the matter before the presentation of the request to the Legislation Committee.
+In order to ensure that all interested parties have an opportunity to comment on the proposal, the Legislative Position Request Form specifically requires a listing of the groups (both inside and outside the Bar) from whom your section or committee has solicited comments.

 It is also suggested that a person who is familiar with the substance of a legislative position request be present and available for questions during consideration by the Legislation Committee (and by the Board of Governors, if the matter is controversial).
 If a knowledgeable representative does not appear before the Legislation Committee, the committee may defer the matter because of inadequate information.

 Consistent with the distinction between “big bar” and section lobbying, many sections of The Florida Bar have developed separate grassroots lobbying programs.
-Some sections retain their own outside advisors, who further assist volunteer members in advocating particular positions in the legislature or before other governmental bodies.
+Some sections retain their own outside advisers, who further assist volunteer members in advocating particular positions in the Legislature or before other governmental bodies.

-A key contact program is in place.
-Lawyers who have access to or a personal relationship with state and federal officials can volunteer to participate in the program.
-Those who volunteer are kept informed on various issues that comprise the Bar’s political agenda and are called upon to present the Bar's views as necessary.
-These lawyers serve as the localized components of an influential statewide network that often augments the efforts of the Bar’s Tallahassee-based legislative resources.
-Such localized efforts by various attorneys and lay volunteers have been highly effective in defending the Florida Supreme Court’s regulation of the legal profession, and in explaining selected aspects of the Bar’s political platform.
+Through the Bar’s “key contact program,” lawyers who have access to or a personal relationship with state and federal officials can help present the views of the Bar.
+Volunteers are kept informed on the Bar’s political agenda and serve as localized components of an influential statewide network that augments the Bar’s Tallahassee-based legislative resources.
+Such localized efforts by attorneys and lay volunteers have been effective in defending the Florida Supreme Court’s regulation of the legal profession, and in explaining selected aspects of the Bar’s political platform.

-The Governmental Affairs Office provides a variety of services to assist all Bar leaders in keeping abreast of the issues regarding the legal profession as well as significant political developments which may affect the Bar.
+The Governmental Affairs Office assists all Bar leaders in keeping abreast of issues concerning the legal profession as well as significant political developments that may affect the Bar.

-Throughout the legislative session, each bill is reviewed for its potential interest to every group within The Florida Bar.
-Within “Legislation of Interest to the Legal Profession,” separate bill reports – specific to each section, division and committee – can be found on the legislative pages of The Florida Bar website.
-These reports provide real-time updates on the progress of all legislation and allow members to access copies of any bill, amendment, or legislative analysis.
+Throughout the legislative session, each bill is reviewed for its potential interest to groups within The Florida Bar.
+Within “Legislation of Interest to the Legal Profession” are bill reports specific to each section, division and committee.
+These reports provide real-time updates on the progress of legislation and allow members to access copies of any bill, amendment or legislative analysis.

-Additionally, the official website of the Florida Legislature – “Online Sunshine” – provides a wealth of useful legislative information.
+Additionally, the official website of the Florida Legislature -- “Online Sunshine” -- provides a wealth of useful information.
 The site also provides an alert service for intense bill tracking.
-The system supplies full text of bills, their complete parliamentary history, proposed amendments, up-to-date vote information, all state statutes, House and Senate rules, legislator information, House and Senate calendars, and lobbyist information.
+The system supplies the full text of bills, their parliamentary history, proposed amendments, up-to-date vote information, all state statutes, House and Senate rules, legislator information, House and Senate calendars and lobbyist information.

-All of this data is available free of charge through the Internet via http://www.leg.state.fl.us/.
-The Department of State posts new laws to its website one day after action by the Governor.
-Those postings can be found in the “Laws of Florida” section of the Department of State's website, accessed via http://laws.flrules.org/.
+The Department of State posts new laws to its website one day after action by the governor.
+Those postings can be found in the “Laws of Florida” section of the department’s website.

-The Florida Bar has nevertheless served, in the heat of political debate, to represent the profession’s unique perspective to preserve and enhance the rule of law and the independence of the judiciary.
+The Florida Bar has nevertheless represented the profession’s unique perspective in political debate and helped to preserve and enhance the rule of law and the independence of the judiciary.